tdwg/website/about/committees/tag/index.md

 ## Responsibilities

-TAG responsibilities will be limited to technical aspects of the TDWG architecture.
+TAG responsibilities will be limited to the technical aspects of the TDWG architecture.

 On behalf of the executive, maintain oversight and report on: